-Curator/Professor, Integrative Biology
+Curator/Professor, Dept. of Integrative Biology

 - Marshall, C.R.
 2019.
 Using the Fossil Record to Evaluate Timetree Timescales.
 Frontiers in Genetics, 10, p.1049.

 - Lim, J.Y., C.R.
 Marshall, E.A.
 Zimmer, and W.L.
 Wagner.
 2019.
 Multiple colonizations of the Pacific by Peperomia (Piperaceae): Complex patterns of long‐distance dispersal and parallel radiations on the Hawaiian Islands.
 Journal of Biogeography.
 12 pages.
 DOI: 10.1111/jbi.13717